algolia/instantsearch-labs/color-refinement-list/react-instantsearch/README.md

 This is the `ColorRefinementList` Labs widget for [React InstantSearch](https://community.algolia.com/react-instantsearch/).
 You can use this widget to refine results by color tags with Algolia.

 This widget displays the colors of the formated facet.
-The facet value should have a hex code and a title separated by a ';' (Eg. `#000;black`)
+The facet value should have a title and hex code separated by a ';' (Eg. `black;#000`)

 This helps the user quickly visualise the kind of color that you have in your index.
 This is a great widget to refine records within multiple shades of a single color (like choosing the color of a jean).